-Value-added data revenue for the year ended December 31, 2017 was \$2.8 million, an increase from the same period in 2016 which totaled \$2.2 million.
-The increase primarily resulted from recurring service contracts that reflect growing global demand for our advanced data processing.
+Value-added data revenue for the year ended December 31, 2018 was \$4.7 million, a 68% increase from \$2.8 million in 2017.
+The increase primarily resulted from one \$1.8 million contract to deliver high-resolution terrain data to an international government customer.

-Software and solutions revenue increased for the year ended December 31, 2017 to \$1.6 million from \$1.3 million for the same period in 2016.
-During 2017, the software and solutions customer base grew consistent with management expectations.
+Software and solutions revenue increased for the year ended December 31, 2018 to \$2.4 million from \$1.6 million for 2017.
+The growth is consistent with management expectations for adding subscriptions and achieving positive renewal rates from existing customers.